Antun Branko Šimić

-Antun Branko Šimić (18 November 1898 – 2 May 1925) was a Bosnian and Herzegovinian and Croatian expressionist poet, considered to be one of the most important poets of Croatian literature of the 20th century.
+Antun Branko Šimić (18 November 1898 – 2 May 1925) was a Bosnian and Croatian expressionist poet, considered to be one of the most important poets of Croatian literature of the 20th century.

 Life

 He was born to a Croat family from Drinovci near Grude on 18 November 1898, in the family of Vida and Martin Šimić.
 He attended primary school in his native village, and then the first three forms of the Franciscan classical gymnasium in Široki Brijeg.
 He decided to change schools in the fourth form.
 He went to Mostar.
 Afterwards, to Vinkovci (Gymnasium Vinkovci).
 His unruly spirit made him change his surroundings again, and so he continued his education in Zagreb, in the upper town grammar school.

 In 1917, he started the journal for art and culture, Vijavica (Whirlwind), which forced him to leave school.
 This is when he lost his parents' support and it also meant a hard life overpowered by many illnesses.
 After four issues of Vijavica, taking the example of the German journal Der Sturm, he also launched another journal, Juriš (Attack), which likewise had a short life of three issues only.
 He went on writing poems, literary and art critiques, and translating.
 At the Faculty of Philosophy he met Tatjana Marinić to whom he dedicated his only collection, Preobraženja (Metamorphoses) in 1920.

 Between 1918 and 1919, he immersed himself in writing poems whilst staying in a hamlet of Drinovci, Dubrava Majići, in a cottage where his mother grew up.
 Some of his first expressionist works were created here, most notably "Ja pjevam" (I Sing), "Povratak" (The Return) and "Ljubav" (Love).

 His modest income and dedication to his literary work left a mark on his health, so he returned to Drinovci in December 1923 and made up with his father.
 When he returned to Zagreb in spring 1924, he launched his third journal, Književnik (Writer).
 Some time in 1924, he contracted tuberculosis, for which he received treatment later that year in a hospital in Dubrovnik, and spent time recuperating in a sanatorium in Cavtat.
 However, after his return to Zagreb in February 1925, his condition rapidly worsened.
 He died on 2 May 1925 in a hospital in Zagreb and was buried in Mirogoj Cemetery.